Single Origin Sourcing

 This ceremonial cacao comes from the tropical northwest coast of Ecuador, and is grown by producers who have been cultivating cacao there for over sixty years.
 The cacao is permaculture shade grown with the specific goal of improving the health and vibrancy of the rainforest ecosystem - we call this regenerative cacao growing.
+They are developing an innovative cacao grading system to reward farmers for adopting deeper permaculture principles.
 We love this cacao as it offers a rich chocolate flavor that makes a great drinking chocolate that works well for blends and creative recipes.

 Frequently Asked Questions

 I'm not sure which origin to get.
 Where do I start?

 Our ceremonial cacao starter kit has samples of all three of our origins and our two blends, as well as our cacao nibs, so that you can try everything and choose for yourself!
 Everyone's pallet and relationship to cacao is different - we offer so many different cacaos because they are all unique and everyone has a different favorite.
 Each sample makes enough for two drinks.

 How do you ensure quality of the cacao?